MarnixCroes/libbitcoin-doc/docs/FAQ.md

 Yes, Taproot is supported since Libbitcoin version 4.

+> Wallet functionalities such as P2TR address generation and transaction building are not yet supported.

 ### What are the dependencies?

 Libbitcoin uses as few dependencies as possible: